South Carolina trails big, wins again 79-64 over Ole Miss

 A.J.
 Lawson had 15 points, nine rebounds and six assists and Hassani Gravett added 15 points and eight rebounds for South Carolina.

-The win put the Gamecocks into fourth place in the SEC all by themselves, which could be critical for a team that is trying to be a difficult bubble decision.
+The win put the Gamecocks into fourth place in the SEC all by themselves, which could be critical for a team that might not want to lean on an unorthodox bubble resume.
 The top four teams get a double bye in the SEC Tournament and only need to win three games to get the league’s automatic NCAA Tournament bid.
-South Carolina leads every other tem by at least two games and now will have the tiebreaker over Ole Miss.
+South Carolina leads every other team by at least two games and now will have the tiebreaker over Ole Miss.

 BIG PICTURE